 Gaming Management Programs

 The Institute offers students a number of opportunities to learn about the gaming and gambling industry.
-Programs include an undergraduate minor, MBA in Gaming Management and professional certification.
+Programs include professional certification.

 Executive Development Program Gaming Conference